Meals with locals in Marrakech

 When booking, please specify the date and time slot of your choice, as well as any allergies or special dietary requirements (vegetarian, vegan, gluten or lactose intolerance...).
 If you'd like a particular dish, don't hesitate to ask!

-If you'd prefer to bring your hosts a small gift instead of leaving a tip, culinary or artisanal specialties from your region are always a good choice.
+If you would like to bring your hosts a small gift rather than leaving a tip, a little culinary or artisanal speciality from your region is always a lovely idea.

-Choose clothes that cover the shoulders and knees, and avoid low-cut necklines for women.
+We recommend clothing that covers the shoulders and knees, and women should avoid low-cut tops.

-A few tips to avoid cultural misunderstandings: in Morocco, men and women shake hands but don't kiss.
-You eat with your right hand (except when using a fork).
-And you remove your shoes before walking on a carpet.
+A few tips to avoid any awkward moments: in Morocco, men and women shake hands but do not kiss on the cheek.
+People eat with the right hand (except when using a fork).
+And you take off your shoes before stepping onto a rug.

-And above all.. come on an empty stomach!
+And above all, come with an empty stomach!

 THEY TRIED A MEAL WITH THE LOCAL FAMILY

-AND THEY SAY IT BETTER THAN WE DO!
+AND THEY SAY IT BETTER THAN WE COULD!

 “Several little experiences shared with friends during a stay in Marrakech: ideal for getting off the beaten track and discovering places and, above all, authentic Marrackchis!
 I particularly liked the evening cooking and dinner at a local's house, as well as Marrakech by night!”